 When I asked her one of the things that she wanted, she said she wanted to sit on a beach and look at the ocean.
 Now, my mother was scared to death of big bodies of water.
 The most water she would get in was the tub.
 And I felt so bad I could not fulfill that dream with my mother.

-So one of the things I will do, and I hope to do it this spring, God willing, is I’m gonna take root beer—she loved to drink root beer—and I’m going to go somewhere on a beach and I’m gonna sit down and drink two bottles of root beer for my mother and me.
+So one of the things I will do, and I hope to do it this spring, God willing, is I’m gonna take root beer—she loved to drink root beer—and I’m gonna go somewhere on a beach and I’m gonna sit down and drink two bottles of root beer for my mother and me.

 I don’t have a family and I’m not married, but I hope to do that one day.
 I tell everybody every year that, July 25, I’m going to get married.
 And they say, to whom? and I say I’m going to find her this year.
 And July 25 is going to be the date, because that’s my birthday …